TheOnodrim/Shield/README.md

 ## What does this shell script do?
 - Adds a legal banner to /etc/issue and /etc/issue.net
 - Adds an automatic updater
-- Adds daily cronjob to update system packages on the server
+- Adds a daily cronjob to update system packages on the server
 - Configures the iptables
 - Configures the kernel
 - Disables core dumps